-If you’ve ever been even the least bit interested in both practices, it’s likely that you have noticed some likenesses between them.
+If you’ve ever been even the least bit interested in both practices, it’s likely that you have noticed some similarities between them.
 Both have the power to tone the body, alleviate stress and improve the sense of well-being, and both are worthy of our attention.
 In reality, regardless of their many overlaps, yoga and Pilates can only complement but never copy each other.

 As proof of that, let’s have a look at each practice individually to see the similarities and differences between Pilates and yoga.